Handle doubts that challenge belief in God and our faith.

 Examine and confront doubts on the path to ever stronger faith.

 Doubts are healthy if questioned!

 The results of my ongoing evaluation has indicated to me that ‘creating a lasting relationship with God’ is essential in our search for belief in him.
 And of course building Christian faith itself.
 In effect we need to engage with God.
 Open ourselves to him.

 (I am from a senior auditing background and the majority of my advisory team are Christian clergy.
 To glimpse the ‘who’, ‘how’ and ‘why’ of this website please click here.)

 But it is a fact that every believer has the occasional doubt about his or her faith.
-Granted that most believers have their own ways of knowing that God does exist, but the fact that he does not normally have an ‘in your face’ presence in our lives has to work against that to a degree at times.
+Granted that most believers have their own ways of knowing that God does exist, but the fact that he does not normally have an ‘in your face’ presence in our lives has to work against that at times.

 We can have a whole range of doubts confronting us over our entire journeys of faith, from beginner to experienced Christian.
 We do need to look for answers.
 And I am sure they will be there awaiting us.

 2. DOUBT’S POSITIVE OUTCOMES